lfercorrea/luie_laravel_project/README.md

 # laravel_project
-  A web application developed using the Laravel v11 framework with academic purposes at the Virtual University of the State of São Paulo.
+  A web application developed for academic purposes using the Laravel v11 framework at the Virtual University of the State of São Paulo.